EV Symposium and Ride and Drive Event Organizing Committee

 Marjaneh Issapour

-Marjaneh Issapour is currently the Associate Dean for Innovation and Economic Development in Sustainable Energy at Farmingdale State College.
+Marjaneh Issapour is currently a Professor of Electrical and Computer Engineering Technology at Farmingdale State College.

 Her area of research is Renewable and Alternative energy sources.
 She has expertise in statistical modeling of various energy related quantities and factors.
 She is also knowledgeable in networking technologies and has devoted most of her research to applications related to alternative energy sources; specifically, she has worked on statistical modeling for energy intensity.
 She is currently involved with drinking water quality research along with her students.